calacademy-research/CASES/README.md

 Initial run will take quite some time (> 1hr).
 Once these data are generated, launching will take only a few seconds.

-Production runs should be done in the Docker environemnt.
+Production runs should be done in the Docker environment.

 ## Inputs